Identifying and fixing bad dog behaviors that erode control

 Not heeling straight

-When your dog comes into a HEEL position, he should be sitting parallel to you.
+Problem: When your dog comes into a HEEL position, he should be sitting parallel to you.
 His head facing the same direction as yours and his tail directly behind him.
 If he sits sideways, with his body perpendicular to you, that is his way of avoiding control.
-The HEEL position puts the dog under your control, and your dog knows that.
+The HEEL position puts the dog completely under your control, and your dog knows that.
 If your dog has been taught to HEEL but is constantly sitting sideways or flaring out from your side, this is defiance.

-The solution: Be very consistent in your expectations when you call your dog to HEEL position.
+The solution: Be very consistent in your expectations when you call your dog to the HEEL position.
 If he or she sits in any position other than straight and parallel to your leg, move or back up and repeat the command.
 Do this as many times as necessary until he sits correctly.
 If you keep a consistent standard and do not allow variations, this should not be an ongoing issue.

 Selective hearing and ignoring whistle or commands

 This may not be a strange behavior, but it is blatant defiance.
-Every time your dog is allowed to ignore a whistle or command without correction, you enforced his belief that you are not the “alpha” dog and you do not have the authority to control him.
+Every time your dog is allowed to ignore a whistle or command without correction, you enforce his belief that you are not the “alpha” dog and you do not have the authority to control him.

 The solution: If your dog is ignoring your whistles or commands, the worst thing you can do is just continue hunting and let him get away with the behavior.
 Instead, stop hunting and take the time to enforce the command.
 I know, this is inconvenient.
 It takes away from your hunting experience and is potentially embarrassing.
 But if you take the time to enforce the command, you are likely to eliminate further refusals.
 If you ignore it, the problem will only get worse.